Sopor/airdcpp-extensions/airdcpp-release-fixxer/README.md

 ### NOTE: To use this extension you need to uninstall the official airdcpp-release-validator (if you have it installed)

-To install you need to follow the instructions on the [first page](https://github.com/Sopor/airdcpp-extensions#how-to-install-an-extension-in-airdc).
+To install you need to follow the instructions on the [first page](https://github.com/Sopor/airdcpp-extensions#how-to-install-an-extension-in-airdc) or use the [airdcpp-tiny-fileserver](https://github.com/Sopor/airdcpp-extensions/tree/main/airdcpp-tiny-fileserver).